BIGJRA/BIGJRA.github.io/reborn.md

 ## The Battle for Apophyll

 Once you're back on Apophyll, prepare your team.
-It's worth pointing out that in the battle winning is optional, but is required to access one of the postgame routes, so if you want to keep that option open make sure you have a strategy to win if you're interested.
+It's worth pointing out that in the battle winning is optional, but there are strategies to win if you're interested.
 Head down to Pyrous Mountain.

 Head in and you'll be partnered up with Victoria.